Learn something new every day

 Administrative agencies have regulatory commissions that create regulatory law and enforce compliance with it.
 They also set and enforce industry standards.
 Some examples of regulatory commissions operating under the authority of Congress are the Nuclear Regulatory Commission, the Environmental Protection Agency, and Department of Agriculture.
 Most federal administrative agencies have counterparts at the state level.
 Most other countries as well have some form of administrative agencies, regardless of their type of government.

 Regulatory law has the same force as laws enacted by Congress or a state legislature.
-Many private companies have their own personnel whose task it is to insure that the companies comply with state and federal regulations.
+Many private companies have their own personnel whose task it is to ensure that the companies comply with state and federal regulations.
 The US Government tries to ensure that the public knows and has access to federal regulations.
 On 18 January 2011, President Barack Obama issued an Executive Order instructing all federal administrative agencies with regulatory authority to make their compliance and enforcement procedures available and downloadable online.

 Most regulatory law is not found in statutes.
 Instead, it is published in the Congressional Federal Register (CFR).
 The National Archives and Records Administration compiles the CFR.
 It can be found in law school and university libraries and some larger public libraries.